 I looked up from my hymnal to see bright, brown, innocent eyes peering back at me from two pews up.
 Fresh-faced and beaming, most likely of Chinese heritage, she looked about fourteen.
-My heart stopped, and I gasped out-loud.
+My heart fluttered and I gasped.

 I didn’t recall ever seeing her at St Augustine’s and have not seen her since.
 Looking back at the day, I am not sure I physically saw her.

 The night before I had watched a movie called “The Flowers of War.”
 I was drawn to it because my favorite actor, Christian Bale, was in it.
 I got a great deal more than I bargained for; the story had a profound effect on me.
 Six months later I feel compelled to tell the story.

 The movie was about the Chinese city of Nanking, the setting of one of the most horrific war crimes in history.
 I had never heard this story; it awakened me and revealed a depth of sacrifice I am not sure I possess.